francescavantaggiato/francescav.github.io/content/authors/admin/_index.md

 I study how policy-makers and bureaucrats collaborate and coordinate - with each other and with other stakeholders - to make decisions and/or attain some kind of goal.
 Typically, I study these things in the context of decision-making processes concerning big infrastructure projects.
 This is because deciding when, where and how to build infrastructure has profound distributional implications.

-My doctoral thesis at the University of East Anglia (UEA) focused on formal and informal networking between European national energy regulators.
-I found that regulators use networks to enhance their influence over policy-making (and policy-makers).

-My post-doctoral research at the University of California (Davis) focused on the governance challenges that government and stakeholders in the San Francisco Bay area face in adapting to sea level rise.
-A grant from the State of California Dept of Transportation allowed me to study similar processes in the context of transportation infrastructure in other areas of California (the Bay Area, LA County and San Diego), as well.

 My research agenda also comprises the study of the European Union as a multi-level governance system.
 In that context, I am interested in how the EU civil service works and in how different governance actors (civil servants, regulators, interest groups, civil society) exploit the gaps between levels of governance to further their interests.